Updated: Aug 11

 6. Improve onboarding and offboarding processes

-Both onboarding and offboarding are crucial: Onboarding sets the tone for the employee experience through the entire employee life cycle, while offboarding helps to ensure a smooth transition when employees leave your company.
+Onboarding sets the tone for the employee experience through the entire employee life cycle, while offboarding helps to ensure a smooth transition when employees leave your company with as little risk to you as possible.

 Offboarding is also your last opportunity to have a positive impact on your employee net promoter score (NPS), which is crucial for attracting future employees.